operator-framework/java-operator-sdk/docs/content/en/docs/faq/_index.md

 Operator operator = new Operator( override -> override.checkingCRDAndValidateLocalModel(false));
 ```

+### Q: I'm managing an external resource that has a generated ID, where should I store that?

+It is common that a non-Kubernetes or external resource is managed from a controller.
+Those external resources might
+have a generated ID, so are not simply addressable based on the spec of a custom resources.
+Therefore, the
+generated ID needs to be stored somewhere in order to address the resource during the subsequent reconciliations.

+Usually there are two options you can consider to store the ID:

+1. Create a separate resource (usually ConfigMap, Secret or dedicated CustomResource) where you store the ID.
+2. Store the ID in the status of the custom resource.

+Note that both approaches are a bit tricky, since you have to guarantee the resources are cached for the next
+reconciliation.
+For example if you patch the status at the end of the reconciliation (`UpdateControl.patchStatus(...)`)
+it is not guaranteed that during the next reconciliation you will see the fresh resource.
+Therefore, controllers
+which do this, usually cache the updated status in memory to make sure it is present for next reconciliation.

+Dependent Resources supports explicitly the [first approach](../dependent-resources/_index.md#external-state-tracking-dependent-resources).

 ### Q: How to fix `sun.security.provider.certpath.SunCertPathBuilderException` on Rancher Desktop and k3d/k3s Kubernetes

 It's a common issue when using k3d and the fabric8 client tries to connect to the cluster an exception is thrown: